josedom24/curso_python3/u7/README.md

 * `None` especifica que alguna variables u objeto no tiene asignado ningún tipo.

 Hay alguna constante más que veremos a los largo del curso si es necesario.

+## Ayuda en python

+Un función fundamental cuando queremos obtener información sobre los distintos aspectos del lenguaje es `help`.
+Podemos usarla entrar en una sesión interactiva:

+	>>> help()

+	Welcome to Python 3.4's help utility!

+	If this is your first time using Python, you should definitely check out the tutorial on the Internet at http://docs.python.org/3.4/tutorial/.

+	Enter the name of any module, keyword, or topic to get help on writing Python programs and using Python modules.
+To quit this help utility and return to the interpreter, just type "quit".

+	To get a list of available modules, keywords, symbols, or topics, type "modules", "keywords", "symbols", or "topics".
+Each module also comes with a one-line summary of what it does; to list the modules whose name or summary contain a given string such as "spam", type "modules spam".

+	help>

+O pidiendo ayuda de una termino determinado, por ejemplo:

+	>>> help(print)